aleph2c/miros/docs/_sources/i_making_sequence_diagrams_from_trace.rst.txt

 behaves.

 I'm probably not following the UML standard, and I don't care.
-The utility of the picture is in its simplicity.
+The utility of the sequence diagram picture is in its simplicity.

 .. _sequence: https://github.com/aleph2c/sequence
 .. _DRY: https://en.wikipedia.org/wiki/Don%27t_repeat_yourself